Rough differential equations for volatility: Lead-lag approximations

+where in the last identity we exploited the fact that by construction $T_2-T_1 = \ell \Delta$.
 To conclude we have to show that $R^{\Delta, m}_{T_1,T_2}$ vanishes as $\Delta \to 0$ with the rate in~\eqref{eq_L2_bound}.
-Exploiting its explicit representation and writing $"\in \mathcal{G}"$ for $\mathcal{G}$-measurability of a random variable and $\indep \mathcal{G}$ for independence, then { } Thus, an application of the tower property together with the identity in~\eqref{eq:pol_m_dec}, yields { } We estimate this remainder by using the Cauchy-Schwarz inequality in the following way:
+Exploiting its explicit representation and writing $"\in \mathcal{G}"$ for $\mathcal{G}$-measurability of a random variable and $\indep \mathcal{G}$ for independence, then { } Thus, an application of the tower property together with the identity in~\eqref{eq:pol_m_dec}, yields { } We estimate this remainder with Cauchy-Schwarz inequality in the following way: